 The theme of "Stonewall 8" in 1977 was anti-homophobe, orange juice queen Anita "Paper Roses" Bryant out of orangey Florida!
 What a hateful witch!
-That explained why this Gay Pride Parade was the biggest by far to that point.
+That explained why this Gay Pride Parade was the biggest by far to that point in Gay history.
 No one -- before or since -- unified the Gay community like soon-to-be-dethroned hate monger "Anita the Bee".
 Spouting her evangelical tirades of hate against Gay people, Willson's sign (shown above) reacts and reads: "Anita made me an atheist"!

 "Stonewall 8" in 1977 was the last year that the New York City Gay Pride Parade went up Fifth Avenue.
 At the time of the 1977 parade, strongly rumored to be Gay, never-married, candidate Congressman Ed Koch was campaigning for New York City mayor.
 Although the STONEWALL Veterans' Association was the only Gay group to support him in the 1977 Democratic Primary Election against Gay favorite Bella Abzug or Run-off Election with all the other G.L.B.T. groups endorsing NYS Assemblyman Mario Cuomo from Queens -- our "Kotch-ya" placed first in the primary election and won the run-off election -- God bless!
 Willson Henderson headed-up much of the G.L.B.T. supporters with strategy meetings, campaign outposts, telephone banks and direct mailings.
 In 1978, as the Mayor of New York City, Ed Koch smartly and proudly granted our long-sought wish to march from Central Park West and down Fifth Avenue appropriately into Greenwich Village and past the landmark Gay Stonewall Club, historic site of the revolutionary 1969 Stonewall Rebellion!